CapraLab/cosmis/README.md

 The `supplementray-data` folder contains all supplementary tables referred to in the published COSMIS paper.

 ## Using the COSMIS framework
 It is recommended that interested users of the COSMIS framework download precomputed COSMIS scores from this repository.
-However, should you need to run COSMIS using custom-built protein structural models, or to compute COSMIS scores based on protein-protein complexes, please follow the following steps.
+However, should you need to run COSMIS using custom-built protein structural models, or to compute COSMIS scores based on protein-protein complexes, please follow the steps below.
+Also note that we are in the processing of repackaging COSMIS into a installable Python package, check later for updates.

 ### Clone COSMIS
 Clone COSMIS to a local directory.